Kaylaesmith1/ia-state-fair-history/README.md

 # The Iowa State Fair

 This Iowa State Fair website is intended to give Iowans, Americans and potential visitors from abroad an overview of one of the United States' most renowned agricultural events.
-This Midwest state boasts achievement in agriculture and industry, which my website hopes to display.
+This Midwest state boasts achievement in agriculture and industry, which this website hopes to showcase.

 In three separate pages, the user will learn what the Iowa State Fair is, its location, a brief history and fun facts, and a photo gallery of Fair favorites.
 There is also a signup form allowing the visitor to get involved with the Iowa State Fair.
 I hope, as the website creator and Iowa-native, that these pages teach users a little bit about Iowa and entice them to come join the fun at the Iowa State Fair.